 Other ways to enjoy nature include the numerous “eco-parks,” such as Xcaret and Xel-ha, which are theme parks dedicated to providing interactive contact with the area’s culture, history and nature.
 A few hours south is the Bacalar lagoon, famous for its seven colors.
 Retirees will also enjoy visits to the “cenotes,” pools of cool, fresh water ideal for swimming.
 These pools are located at the entrance ways to an underground cave and river system – the largest in the world.
 Some parks give guided tours of portions of these caves (which have colorful lights installed, making the views of the stalactites and stalagmites incredible!).

 The Riviera Maya, the area stretching from just south of Cancun to Tulum, offers close access to many activities such as 8 golf courses, including the host of the first PGA tournament in Latin America, and several marinas, which provide access for activities such as deep sea fishing and sailing.
+One of the most popular is in Bahia Principe.
+They also have a lot of different types of real estate in Bahia Principe.
+So you can just take your gold cart to the clubhouse.

 For those who love history and culture, Tulum is home to the only Mayan pyramid site overlooking the beachfront; it is a walled site and its main pyramid is up on a cliff, with stairs leading down to a beautiful beach that visitors usually come prepared to enjoy.
 The view is truly spectacular.
 The Yucatan peninsula also has over 80 pyramid sites, including Chichen Itza, which was named one of the new Seven Wonders of the World.